STRAND x FEMMESTIVAL Spotlight: Rivkala

 Are there any new musical directions or collaborations on the horizon?

 I’m excited to keep working with my band and producer.
-Familiarity breeds creativity.
-I’d like to explore more danceable sounds – hence bringing in a keys player for greater movement on stage.
-Everyone is involved in the project of Rivkala even though it’s solely my name and I technically lead it.
-My band, Solcade, is going to start recording in January and blends psych rock, Afrobeat, and funk.
+Familiarity breeds creativity - I think people make their best work when they feel safe.
+We’re exploring more danceable sounds – hence bringing in a keys player so I’m not stuck stationary and can move around more on stage.
+My other band, Solcade, is going to start recording in January and blends psych rock and funk.

 Do you ever face a writer / musician block?

 My creativity ebbs and flows.
 I might write three songs in a week and none for the next two.
 If I’m stuck, I try less pressured creative outlets.
-I separate the creator and editor – writing as if it’s the best thing I’ve created, then revisiting it later to edit.
+There’s always something useful to do even if it’s not songwriting - I could make album art.
+I have to separate the creator and editor – when I’m writing I have to feel as if it’s the best thing I’ve created, then I’ll revisit it later to edit with a more critical eye.
 Balancing the raw flow and later refinement keeps the process fresh.

 Has the music industry shifted positively for women?

 It’s hard to say definitively, but there’s progress.
 Women dominate the charts, yet behind-the-scenes-roles – like sound engineers and roadies – are still male-dominated.
 The nightlife industry remains hostile for women and gender minorities.
 FEMMESTIVAL’s founder, Talia, prioritised venue safety and accessibility by having the show within a five minute walk of a tube station.
-Someone considering safety and access is impacting not only the performers but every attending audience member.
+I’d never come across anyone considering that before and it’s so powerful to have someone do that, not only for the performers but every attending audience member.

 Where do you see your career heading?

 I’m ambitious.
 My dream is a Mercury Prize nomination, performing on Jools Holland, and growing my audience across Radio 2 and 6.
-Ultimately, I want to tour, connect with diverse people, and build immersive, emotional experiences.
-My “Chess” launch in Newcastle, where everyone dressed in 1920s glam, showed me how audiences love having an opportunity to add to an atmosphere.
-I’ll keep telling stories, hoping people continue to listen.
+Ultimately, I want to perform live as much as possible and tour, I make music to connect with people, by building immersive, emotional experiences.
+My “Chess” launch in Newcastle, where everyone dressed in 1920s glam, proved to me how much audiences love having an opportunity to add to an atmosphere.
+I’ll keep telling stories, and hope people continue to listen.

 Comments